 - Rose water or flower-scented oils such as lilac, jasmine, rose or geranium

 - Real flower petals

-Add the ingredients for the basic recipe to a saucepan, along with with a few drops of the red food coloring and a drop or two of the rose water or scented oil if your kids don’t have any allergies.
+Add the flour, salt, water, and cream of tartar to a saucepan, along with with a few drops of the red food coloring and a drop or two of the rose water or scented oil if your kids don’t have any allergies.

 Stir well (or get some little hands to help you!) until everything is combined.
 It will still look a bit lumpy, but that is OK!

 Place the saucepan over low heat.
 Keep stirring and the mixture will begin to thicken, forming into one large ball.
 Place it on parchment or wax paper and leave to cool for a few minutes.
 It won’t necessarily look nice and smooth yet- but don’t worry, we’re not done yet!